 where the source term $J(t,\vec{x})$ denotes the current density in the CP violating dark sector.
-Since, $J(t,\vec{x})$ is the current density, it should be proportional to energy density of the CP violating dark sector $\rho_D$.
+Such CP violating coupling of axions with the dark sector arises in a dark QCD model where the dark nucleon couples with the axion by a monopole force $(\mathcal{L}_{\rm{eff}}\supset g_{a N^\prime N^\prime}a \bar{N}^\prime N^\prime$, where $N^\prime$ is the dark nucleon) if the strong CP phase is not tuned \cite{Moody:1984ba,Pospelov:1997uv,Kim:2021eye}.
+The axion DM can also emit monopole force in the axiverse scenario with several axions and the vacuum of the axion potential is CP violating \cite{Acharya:2010zx,Marsh:2019bjr}.
+The axionic topological defects can also emit monopole force \cite{Kibble:1976sj,Kibble:1980mv,Takahashi:2020tqv}.
+Since, $J(t,\vec{x})$ is the current density, it should be proportional to the energy density of the CP violating dark sector, $\rho_D$.
 From the dimensional analysis, it is also inversely proportional to the energy scale in the theory, here it is $f_a$, the axion decay constant.
-Hence, one can write the current density as $J(t,\vec{x})=c_D\kappa(t)\frac{\rho_D(\vec{x})}{f_a}$, where $c_D$ denotes the strength of the CP violation in the dark sector and $\kappa(t)$ includes other model dependent parameters.
-Due to the long range behaviour of the axion field, the dark current density is only a function of $r=|\vec{x}|$.
-In a Schwarzschild spacetime background, the Klein-Gordon equation Eq.\ref{eq:1} for the axion field cannot be exactly solvable for a point source with $J_0(\vec{x})=\delta^3(\vec{x})$.
-Hence, to solve Eq.\ref{eq:1}, we expand the axion field in a perturbative way with the perturbation parameter $\frac{GM_D}{R_D}$ (where $G$ denotes the Newton's gravitation constant, $M_D$ denotes the mass of dark object and $R_D$ denotes its radius) and keeping the leading order term with its Yukawa behaviour.
-Hence, we can write the axion field as
+Hence, one can parametrize the current density as $J(t,\vec{x})=c_D\kappa(t)\frac{\rho_D(\vec{x})}{f_a}$, where $c_D$ denotes the strength of the CP violation in the dark sector, and $\kappa(t)$ includes other model dependent parameters.
+In a Schwarzschild spacetime background, the Klein-Gordon equation (Eq.\ref{eq:1}) for the axion field cannot be exactly solvable for a point source with $J_0(\vec{x})=\delta^3(\vec{x})$.
+Hence, to solve Eq.\ref{eq:1}, we expand the axion field in a perturbative way with the perturbation parameter $\frac{GM_D}{R_D}$ (where $G$ denotes Newton's gravitation constant, $M_D$ denotes the mass of the dark object and $R_D$ denotes its radius) and keeping the leading order term with its Yukawa behaviour.
+Hence, we can write the homogeneous solution for the axion field as

 where the leading order term $a_1(r)=\frac{1}{r}e^{-m_ar}$ has an Yukawa behaviour.
-Putting Eq.\ref{eq:2} in Eq.\ref{eq:1} in the Schwarzschild spacetime background, we obtain the resultant axion field as
+Putting Eq.\ref{eq:2} in Eq.\ref{eq:1} in the Schwarzschild spacetime background, we obtain the resultant homogeneous axion field solution as

 where $E_i(x)=-\int^\infty_{-x}\frac{e^{-t}}{t}dt$ is called the exponential integral function.
-Since, we are not considering any particular dark sector object therefore, we do not have any information about $M_D$ and $R_D$.
-Hence, we keep ourselves in the regime $\frac{GM_D}{R_D}\ll1$ and the axion field solution (basically, the Green's funtion) becomes $a_0(r)\approx\frac{1}{r}e^{-m_ar}$.
+Since we are not considering any particular dark sector object therefore, we do not have any information about $M_D$ and $R_D$.
+Hence, we keep ourselves in the regime $\frac{GM_D}{R_D}\ll1$ and the axion field solution (basically, the Green's function) becomes $a_0(r)\approx\frac{1}{r}e^{-m_ar}$.
 Hence, the axion field for the stationary non relativistic dark source is

 where we have assumed $\kappa(t)=1$.